enact-it/hands-on-aws-cdk-python-exercises/02-custom-construct/starter/README.md

-# Exercise 02 - a custom construct
+# Lab 02 - a custom construct

 1. Open the file `02-custom-construct/starter/custom_construct/custom_construct.py` and complete all TODOs.
 2. Run `pytest` to check if your code complies